 On this page, our Las Vegas criminal defense attorneys demystify what happens at 48-hour hearings and 72-hour hearings in Nevada.
 Click on a question below to go directly to that topic:

 - What happens when a person is arrested in Nevada?

 - What happens at a 48-hour hearing in Nevada?

 - What happens at a 72-hour hearing in Nevada?

-Police may arrest a person in Nevada if the police has probable cause to believe that person committed a crime.
-Following arrest, the police brings the suspect to the police station and books him.
+Police may arrest a person in Nevada if the police have probable cause to believe that person committed a crime.
+Following the arrest, the police bring the suspect to the police station and books him.
 Booking involves taking fingerprints and a mug shot.
 Then depending on the crime the person allegedly committed, the person may be able to "bail out" and be released pending the outcome of the criminal case.

 Each Nevada county has a "schedule" that lists common crimes with their respective bail amounts.
 These bail amounts automatically "attach" the suspect's case depending on what charge(s) he/she is facing.
 The more minor the offense, the lower the bail amount.
 The more serious the offense, the higher the bail amount.

 Note that bail is not available to everyone.
 If the arrestee is accused of a crime that is is very serious (such as the Nevada crime of murder) or if the police consider the suspect a flight risk or danger to the community, the suspect may not be able to bail out at all and will have to remain incarcerated pending the case's outcome.
 Learn more about Nevada bail laws.

 Nevada arrestees who cannot bail out...or choose not to bail out...are entitled to a 48-hour hearing within two (2) judicial days of the arrest.
 Unlike "calendar days," judicial days do not include weekends, holidays, or other days that the court is closed.
 So a person arrested Friday night in Las Vegas on Memorial Day weekend does not get a 48-hour hearing until the following Wednesday.